PastVu/docs/docs/contributing/docs.md

 Anyone can get involved with, and add to, this documentation - you don't have to be a developer.
 Here are a few ideas to get started:

-- Fix typos and grammatical errors
+- Fix typos, grammatical errors or improve anything that sounds confusing or incomplete.
+You can click "Edit this page" at the bottom of most docs, which takes you to the GitHub interface to make and propose changes
+- Check existing documentation issues on GitHub
+- Raise issues in GitHub for features which need to be documented.
 - Document PastVu functionality of your choice
-- Check existing issues on GitHub
-- Raise issues in GitHub for features which need to be documented.

 ## Development